alorman/WLED-working-fork/WLED-integration-notes.md

 It seems like the software isn't reading the `presets.json` file, even when it exitsts.
 Using `applyPreset(1);` from any point in the user mode will apply preset `1` (this is present number 1 not preset 0 index). per https://github.com/Aircoookie/WLED/issues/2434 wled does not support prettified json

+## Notes on Time
+`localTime` expresses global epoch time in seconds, adjusted for time zone call local times with `minute(localTime)`, year, month, day , hour, minute and second are acceptable inputs.